open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/deprecated/expected.md

 **[1]:** If `net.transport` is not specified, it can be assumed to be `IP.TCP` except if `http.flavor` is `QUIC`, in which case `IP.UDP` is assumed.

-The following values are defined for `http.flavor`.
+`http.flavor` has the following list of well-known values.
 If one of them applies, then it MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|